Gluten-Free Christmas Candy List 2024

 Consider non-candy options:

-Our family tradition, carried on from my childhood, is to take turns filling an old 24-slot Coke bottle crate with a wooden ornament every day in December through Christmas Eve.
+Our family tradition, carried on from my childhood, is to take turns filling an old 24-slot Coke bottle crate (standing up on its side) with a wooden ornament every day in December through Christmas Eve.

 Decorating Ideas for Gluten-Free Christmas Cookies, Cakes, Cupcakes & Gingerbread Houses